Simvastatin

 - Find out how to take it safely and possible side effects.

 Simvastatin tablets are available in different strengths: 10 mg, 20 mg, 40 mg and 80 mg.
+Your dose of simvastatin will depend on why you're taking it, your cholesterol levels, and other medicines you may be taking.

 Here are some things to know when you're taking simvastatin.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- Other medicines: Simvastatin can interact with some medicines, including antibiotics, and herbal supplements, so check with your doctor or pharmacist before starting simvastatin or before starting any new medicines or supplements.
+- Other medicines: Simvastatin interacts with some medicines, herbal supplements and rongoā Māori, so check with your healthcare provider or pharmacist before starting simvastatin or before starting any new medicines or supplements.

 - a lower dose or a different statin may be prescribed, or